Maximizing Purity and Heralding Efficiency of Type-I Down-Converted Photons Using Beam Focal Parameters: SPDC Source Figures of Merit

-In Eq.~(\ref{Eq:singles_rate}), the shape of the pump spectrum is included in $\Phi_{s(i)}^{(n,m)}$, which is the mode function for a given (n,m).
+In Eq.~(\ref{Eq:singles_rate}), the shape of the pump spectrum is included in $\Phi_{s(i)}^{(n,m)}$, which is the mode function for a given $(n,m)$.
 From here, $\eta$ is calculated by using both Eq.~(\ref{Eq:Joint_rate}) and Eq.~(\ref{Eq:singles_rate}) in Eq.~(\ref{Eq:heralding_efficiency}).
+In agreement with \cite{Guilbert}, we find good convergence when we truncate the sum in Eq.~\ref{Eq:singles_rate} for $n$ and $m>10$.